 Experience Rabida's unique beaches covered in dark red sand.
 It is considered the epicenter of the Galapagos Islands due to the diversity of its volcanic geology.
 Nesting Brown Pelicans are found from July through September and nine species of Darwin’s finches inhabit the island.
 Cruise by Zodiac along cliffs to observe nesting seabirds, and snorkel off the coast where marine life is particularly active.

 Travel to the scenic highlands of Santa Cruz.
-Observe the famous giant tortoises in their natural habitat.
+Encounter the famous giant tortoises in their natural habitat and discover lava tubes.
 The road to the reserve is one of the best places to see land birds.
 Observe tree and ground finches, vermilion flycatchers, and cattle egrets.

 Cruise to Baltra and disembark for transfer to the airport for your flight back to mainland Ecuador.